Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Emily Pitts is the Founder and Editor-Chief of Womenclimb.co.uk, a UK-based climbing business aimed at training, supporting, and connecting female climbers.
-Emily is a qualified rock-climbing instructor who loves the outdoors and facilitating people to achieve their goals.
-Since 2001, she has worked with hard-to-help young people, helping them to overcome barriers and achieve their goals.
-She works full time while devoting most of her spare time to Womenclimb.
+Emily Pitts is the Founder and Editor-in-Chief of Womenclimb.co.uk, a UK-based climbing business aimed at training, supporting, and connecting female climbers.
+Emily is a qualified rock-climbing instructor who loves the outdoors and facilitating people's goals.
+Since 2001, she has worked with hard-to-help young people, helping them overcome barriers and achieve their goals.
+She works full-time while devoting most of her spare time to Womenclimb.